HANDOVERS TO THE ECPTA /DEDEA:

 Above: Brett Barlow receives a donation of R5 000 for our Eastern Cape Rhino Project from Dr Hayward and his team from 9th Avenue Veterinary Clinic in PE.
 Thanks to all for your incredible support and the awareness you create at the practice.

 Rhino poaching, which is rampant in other provinces within South Africa, is a growing threat to the rhino herd in the Eastern Cape region.
 To compound this threat the Eastern Cape is home to established breeding populations of the endangered black rhino, making it absolutely critical to protect these animals by equipping the anti-poaching personnel that guard them.
-StopRhinoPoaching.com's Eastern Cape Rhino Project is a proactive initiative and aims to channel funding and support to the province's Provincial rhino reserves, making them a hard target which in turn acts as a deterrent to poachers.
+StopRhinoPoaching.com's Eastern Cape Rhino Project is a proactive initiative and aims to channel funding and support to the one of the province's Provincial rhino reserves, making them a hard target which in turn acts as a deterrent to poachers.
+We will also support investigators and selected large reserves where possible.

-Aerial support is a proven deterrent, as has been shown in KwaZulu Natal.
+In 2012 we and our project partners raised funds to purchase ZU-SRP, a Foxbat light sport aircraft for use in a reserve in the Province.
 Not only do unpredictable flights discourage poachers from attempting to enter a reserve in case they are detected, but regular fence and reserve patrols show a sign of organised force.
 The added bonus is that aside from having an aircraft that can also mobilize as an important component of the reaction team, it can also be used for routine rhino monitoring.
 This is especially useful when it comes to black rhinos.